 - FAQs: Critical Relief Funds for COVID-19 Pandemic Response - Updated 4/11/2020

 - Informational Webinar April 9, 2020

 - Developmental Disabilities Act programs

 ACL-CDC partnership to increase vaccine access: Funding FAQs for Developmental Disabilities Act programs (Posted April 14):

 - NIDILRR programs (Updated March 30)

-- ACL Guidance on Reporting Requirements (Updated May 2, 2020)
+- ACL Guidance on Reporting Requirements (Updated January 2021 to include Supplemental 5 funds)